Just like Heaven (The Cure song): Reception

 Although the later singles "Lovesong" and "Friday I'm in Love" reached higher chart positions, "Just Like Heaven" was the band's American breakthrough, and has been described as "in American terms, at least, the one Cure song everyone seems to know."
 The song inspired the name of, and was used in the 2005 film Just Like Heaven.
 In 2004, Rolling Stone magazine ranked it number 483 on their list of the "500 Greatest Songs of All Time", number 488 in 2010, and number 108 in 2021.
 In 2005, Entertainment Weekly ranked "Just Like Heaven" 25th on its list of "The 50 Greatest Love Songs", saying, "Turns out guys who wear black eyeliner can be happy."
 The following year the song placed at number 22 on VH1's poll "100 Greatest Songs of the 80s".
 In 2019, Billboard ranked the song number one on their list of the 40 greatest Cure songs, and in 2023, Mojo ranked the song number four on their list of the 30 greatest Cure songs.

 Robert Smith said he considers "Just Like Heaven" to be one of the band's strongest works, and called it "the best pop song the Cure have ever done".
 Several high-profile fans have expressed their appreciation of the song.
 Musician Ben Folds told Blender "everything about it—the songwriting, the music—is state of the art.
 It's as good as it gets.
 Anytime I hear it on the radio or a mix tape, I jump around like a freak."
 J Mascis said his band Dinosaur Jr.'s affection for the song inspired them to record a cover version that was released in 1989.
-On 16 July 2006, "Just Like Heaven" was played as a wake-up call for the crew of Space Shuttle Discovery on their flight STS-121 at the request of astronaut Piers Sellers' family; Sellers told mission control center that the song reminded him of "the wild, happy, beer-drinking years of my youth."
+On 16 July 2006, "Just Like Heaven" was played as a wake-up call for the crew of Space Shuttle Discovery on their flight STS-121 at the request of astronaut Piers Sellers' family; Sellers told mission control centre that the song reminded him of "the wild, happy, beer-drinking years of my youth."
 Brandon Flowers, frontman of American rock band The Killers, credits the song for kickstarting his love of British music in the 1980s, and influencing his early work.